-Here at school we will be switching over to a DEBIT ORDER system of billing parents for school fees.
-For you the parent, it will be less troublesome and for the school, it will be safer.
 Please note that school fees are payable in advance and run over 12 months i.e. from January to December.
-Fees must be paid by the 7th of each month.
-If fees are NOT paid your child will not be allowed to attend school.
-Please take note that a late payment penalty of R150 per day is levied for payments paid late.
+Fees must be paid by the 5th of each month.
+If fees are NOT PAID your child will not be allowed to attend school.
+Please take note that a late payment of R150 per day is levied for payments paid late.

 Every Friday it is “Civvies” which means that all learners bring R5 to school and they come in normal (civilian) clothes that day.
 This is not compulsory and learners who wish to wear their school clothes on Fridays, may do so.

 This is included in the school fees and be assured that your child is under safe supervision from 13:30 till 17:30, Mondays to Fridays.
-Here he/she will enjoy an afternoon snack, free play, a supervised homework hour and structured activities.
+Here he/she will enjoy free play, a supervised homework hour and structured activities.
 Parents have to send an afternoon lunch or snack.